JamesGibsonLogueIV/osticket-Virtual_Machines/README.md

 </p>
 <p>
 Select create and then select azure virtual machine.
   The screen above shows the basics tab.
-Select your Azure subsription.
+Select your Azure subscription.
 </p>
 <br />